stebee/cs261docs/index.md

 ---
 title: Home
-layout: default
+layout: view_sidebar
 ---

-This is index content
+This is index content1